A different perspective on Vietnam’s economy and doing business in Vietnam. Make sure to subscribe.

 Priority customs treatment in Vietnam

-Priority customs treatment is a way to fast track customs procedures for importing and exporting goods, out of and into Vietnam.
+Priority customs treatment is a way to fast track customs procedures for importing goods into Vietnam, and exporting goods out of Vietnam.
 Essentially this reduces the time goods spend in Vietnam’s ports and, depending on the volume of trade a business is doing through said ports, can be a significant time-saving measure.
 This incentive program is outlined in the Law on Customs 2014 but is implemented through a series of decrees and circulars.

 Import taxes in Vietnam